tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

   `zeek.conn_long`.
 The latter tracks long-running connections and is available as [separate package](https://github.com/corelight/zeek-long-connections).

-- TQLs's `#schema` selector in an expression is responsible for filtering the data sources.
+- TQLs's `#schema` is an expression that is responsible for filtering the data sources.
 This is because all TQL pipelines are *multi-schema*, i.e., they can process more than a single type of data.

 ### Rare JA3 hashes